Submission. Articles should be submitted to the Biosfer: Jurnal Pendidikan Biologi online submission at submissions.

 Keywords: Written in English 3-5 words or groups of words, written alphabetically.

 This template format was made in MS Word (.doc) which then been saved in Rich Text Format (.rtf) and can be downloaded in http://journal.unj.ac.id/unj/index.php/biosfer.
-It enables the authors to prepare their manuscripts which meet the Biosferjpb conditions properly.
+It enables the authors to prepare their manuscripts that meet the Biosferjpb conditions properly.
 The body articles must be written in Times New Roman, font size 12, 0 pt before spacing, and 0 pt after spacing.

 Basically, this section describes the way the research was done.
-The main materials must be written here: (1) research design; (2) population and samples; (3) sample collection techniques and instrumental development; (4) data analysis techniques.
+The main materials must be written here: (1) research design; (2) population and samples; (3) sample collection techniques and instrumental development; (4) procedure; (5) data analysis techniques.

 The specification and type of tools and materials must be written in case the researches have been conducted by using them.